 Load and hide your stuff before you reach your destination

 - By the time you pull into a hotel lot, valet queue, parking garage or any parking spot, everything you plan to leave in the car should already be well stowed and hidden.
-To pull into your spot, and then take your most valuable items and pack them in the trunk, is to broadcast to anyone within view exactly where to focus their attentions if they want to rip you off.
-The best approach is to put your things in the trunk or other safe compartment before you even get in the car at the beginning of your trip.
+To pull into your spot, and then take your most valuable items and pack them in the trunk, is to broadcast to anyone within view exactly where to focus their attention if they want to rip you off.
+The best approach is to put your things in the trunk or another safe compartment before you even get in the car at the beginning of your trip.

-Don’t leave ANYTHING visible in the car – even with an alarm – Do we need to tell you again!
+Don’t leave ANYTHING visible in the car

-- If you leave your GPS or radar detector attached to the windshield, your cell phone in the front console, or your handbag on the seat, then do not expect sympathy when it gets stolen.
+- If you leave your radar detector attached to the windshield, your cell phone in the front console, or your handbag on the seat, then do not expect sympathy when it gets stolen.
 A car alarm will not, ever, protect from a smash and grab.
 It takes a thief 5 seconds to smash the glass, grab the item, and be around the corner.
 Even with your alarm sounding he’s gone.